 The City of Yarra proximity to the CBD along with its liveability and accessible public transport positively contributes to Council's employee value proposition.
-However, the MAV Current and Future Skills Needs Report 2018 and Council's own Workforce Plan identifies occupational shortages in engineers, urban and town planners, building surveyors, environmental health officers and IT/ICT technicians.
-15 16 At Yarra, the 900+ workforce constitutes 55% of the operating expenses in terms of employee costs.
+However, the MAV Current and Future Skills Needs Report 2018 and Council's own Workforce Plan identifies occupational shortages in engineers, urban and town planners, building surveyors, environmental health officers and IT/ICT technicians.^{15 16} At Yarra, the 900+ workforce constitutes 55% of the operating expenses in terms of employee costs.
 From an employee cost perspective, Council is outpriced in a competitive renumeration market (compared to the State Government and private sector).
 Employee provisions within the Enterprise Bargaining Agreement are typically informed by external market pressures beyond the imposed rate cap.

 Reducing the number of employees might lead to cost savings, but it will also have an effect on the services provided, requiring a delicate balance.
 Considering the addition of 50,000 new residents to our municipality, staff numbers will need to be responsive and agile to service demands as they are anticipated to rise.
 Therefore, Council's workforce planning needs to be an active, informed and continuous process that must be responsive to external and internal change.

-Summary: the MAV and ALGA(11,22) reports identified the following risks to the financial sustainability of Victorian councils, including Yarra:
+Summary: the MAV and ALGA^(11,22) reports identified the following risks to the financial sustainability of Victorian councils, including Yarra:

-- Cost-shifting, where responsibilities are passed on to local councils from other levels of government without adequate funding. - Declining grants from higher levels of government as these governments themselves are grappling with budget deficits. - The compounding effect of a rate cap that has been consistently set below the level of cost increases experienced by local government.
+- 1. Cost-shifting, where responsibilities are passed on to local councils from other levels of government without adequate funding. - 2.
+Declining grants from higher levels of government as these governments themselves are grappling with budget deficits. - 3.
+The compounding effect of a rate cap that has been consistently set below the level of cost increases experienced by local government. - 4.
+Managing an increasing number of depreciating assets, also known as an 'asset renewal gap'. - 5.
+Deteriorating underlying surplus. - 6.
+A deteriorating unrestricted cash position across most councils.